Cobase/cobase/README.md

 - Users can subscribe/unsubscribe to groups
 - Each user has their own wall with all posts from the groups they have subscribed to in chronological order
 - Nice user interface with clear visual representation of categories
+- Creator of a post can edit or move the post
+- Google Analytics implementation

 #Upcoming features